 Dance America strives to provide all competitors and directors with a positive experience at our events.
 We hire ONLY the very best judges with diverse backgrounds in all styles of dance/cheer/performing arts.
 We offer all skill levels and age levels.
-We strive to keep our categories small as to allow all groups the opportunity to do well, and to not have to compete against another group from within their same studio/school.
 We offer many awards and EVERY studio/school goes home with a team trophy as well as individual awards for each participant.
 No one leaves empty handed.
 Everyone is important to us.
 Our competitions run ON-TIME.
 We promise to make this a fun and memorable event for everyone.

 Ability levels – Please refer to the Ability Level requirements page.